craftsmandigital/content/notes/front-matter-manipulation.md

 This must be done with a great portion of ingenuity, since it is no way in Hugo to physically manipulate content files before site generation.

 #### benefits
-When front matter is manipulated before generatig of site, there is no modification in the Hugo project since this is already done before generation.
+When front matter is manipulated before generating of site, there is no modification in the Hugo project since this is already done before generation.

 #### disadvantages
-we always have to test if our pre generated front matter content is out of date. and modify it or delete it.
+we always have to test if our pre-generated front matter content is out of date. and modify it or delete it.

 ### Create dynamically front matter variables during run time.
 Hugo cant see this variables when we generate a site.
 If we are going to add a new tag, for example, then we have to manipulate the code all places where tags is present in our code base

 #### benefits
-All the variables dissapears after generating.
+All the variables disappears after generating.
 There are no need to check if variables is outdated.

 #### disadvantages
-We have to add code to righth places to get Hugo to outputt the right content, And I think this code have to be generated on many different places.
-The code wil be different dependent of what you vil do
+We have to add code to right places to get Hugo to output the right content, And I think this code have to be generated on many different places.
+The code wil be different dependent of what you w do